 MKS has been treated as an S corporation for federal income tax purposes since July 1, 1987.
 As a result, MKS currently pays no federal, and certain state, income tax and all of the earnings of MKS are subject to federal, and certain state, income taxation directly at the stockholder level.
 MKS's S corporation status will terminate upon the closing of this offering, at which time MKS will become subject to corporate income taxation under Subchapter C of the Internal Revenue Code.
 In 1997 and 1998, MKS distributed \$12.4 million and \$6.2 million, respectively, of undistributed S corporation earnings to its stockholders.
-As soon as practicable following the closing of this offering, MKS intends to make a distribution to the stockholders of record on the day prior to the effective date of the registration statement in the amount of \$40.0 million, which is the estimated balance of the accumulated adjustments account as of the day prior to the closing of this offering, subject to adjustment.
+As soon as practicable following the closing of this offering, MKS intends to make a distribution to the holders of record on the day prior to the closing of this offering in an amount equivalent to the accumulated adjustments account.
+As of December 31, 1998, the outstanding balance of the accumulated adjustments account was approximately \$35.9 million and such balance is expected to inference in the period from January 1, 1999 through the closing of this offering.
 See "S Corporation and Termination of S Corporation Status."